Gambler’s Fallacy

 I’m not saying that people with stomach aches shouldn’t write off certain foods or that you should go to the casino and only bet on one color or number.
 But I am telling you about the gambler’s fallacy so you can be more aware of if you’re using it in your life.

 Logical fallacies and biases affect the way we make decisions, form arguments, and predict what is going to happen in the future.
 Since these fallacies are based on falsehoods, the results may not be so great.
-The more you are aware of these logical fallacies and biases, like the confirmation bias or experimenter bias, the easier it will be for you to step back, make a proper assessment based on facts, and make better sense of what is going on around you.
+The more you are aware of these logical fallacies and biases, like the confirmation bias or experimenter bias, the easier it will be for you to step back, make a proper assessment based on facts, and make better sense of what is happening around you.

 Sunk Cost Fallacy vs. Gambler’s Fallacy